Frequently asked questions

 Does SSCI provide IV stem cell injections or treat conditions such as COPD, Multiple Sclerosis (MS), Parkinson’s Disease, or Amyotrophic Lateral Sclerosis (ALS)?

 No. Our practice is limited to Orthopedic and Musculoskeletal conditions.
 We adhere to certain ethical guidelines regarding these types of treatments.
-Our physicians only treat conditions for which they already have specialty training, experience, and Board Certification.
+Our physicians only treat conditions for which they already have specialty training, experience, and/or Board Certification.
 We only use treatments for which the scientific literature shows reasonable safety and effectiveness in human patients, and that use the same stem cell preparations available in our practice.
 Patients are only offered treatment after a thorough MD evaluation including detailed history, physical exam, and imaging review.
 After consultation, some patients may not be offered PRP or stem cell treatment based on the nature of their condition, or because other conventional treatments may be more effective.

 What makes SSCI stand out in Regenerative Medicine?

 Our commitment to excellence sets us apart.
-All treatments and tissue preparation care carried out in sterile operating room conditions and biological safety cabinets.
+All treatments and tissue preparations are carried out in sterile operating room conditions and biological safety cabinets.
 Laboratory equipment is routinely employed to ensure good characterization of tissue preparations.
 This includes fluorescent cell viability with cell counting, microscopy, and use of a hematology analyzer to quantify platelet rich plasma parameters.
 Finally, injections are carried out with imaging guidance using both fluoroscopy and ultrasound, to ensure the greatest accuracy possible.